Under the Tree (Ed Sheeran song)

-"Under the Tree" is a Christmas song by English singer-songwriter Ed Sheeran, written and contributed for the 2024 Netflix and Locksmith Animation film That Christmas.
-The song was released as a non-album digital single on 26 November 2024 by Sheeran's own record label Gingerbread Man Records.
-Sheeran wrote and produced the song with Snow Patrol member and Vega4 former member Johnny McDaid.
-"Under the Tree" reached top 40 on the charts in Italy, Belgium and Germany.
+"Under the Tree" is a Christmas song written, produced and performed by English singer-songwriter Ed Sheeran and co-written and co-produced by Snow Patrol member Johnny McDaid for the 2024 Netflix animated film That Christmas.
+The song was released as a non-album digital single on 26 November 2024 by Sheeran's vanity record label Gingerbread Man Records and became available on Spotify, Apple Music and YouTube Music.

 Music video

 The music video for "Under the Tree", titled Ed Sheeran: Under the Tree, was directed by Richard Curtis, produced by Ramshackle Productions and Dan Matthews, cinematographed by Danny Cohen and edited by Sim Evan-Jones.
-It stars Ed Sheeran as himself and Claudia Jessie as Anna and it features some scenes from That Christmas.
-The music video, which was filmed in the Suffolk seaside town of Southwold (which is one of the three inspirations for the fictional Suffolk seaside town of Wellington-on-Sea from That Christmas), was also uploaded on YouTube on 27 November 2024.
+The music video stars Ed Sheeran as himself and Bridgerton actress Claudia Jessie as Anna and it also features some That Christmas scenes.
+Ed Sheeran: Under the Tree was also filmed in the Suffolk seaside town of Southwold (which is one of the three inspirations for the fictional Suffolk seaside town of Wellington-on-Sea in That Christmas) as well as being uploaded on YouTube on 27 November 2024.